How To Maximise One Day in Singapore

 This itinerary is timed out so that you know how long you should be spending at each place to make sure you get to see everything.
 Use this to experience Singapore in the best way possible.

-- How You Can Maximise One Day in Singapore
+- How To Maximise One Day in Singapore

 - 7:30 – 8:30 – Breakfast in Singapore